duckietm/Complete-Retro-on-Ubuntu/README.md

 When starting from scratch, this would be the recomended order :
 1. VPS Setup
-2. Atom Setup  or Orion Setup
+2. Atom Setup or UI-Gui setup (No CMS required)
 3. Imager and Gamedata setup
 4. Cloudflare and SSL setup
-5. Emulator setup
+5. NitroV3 & Emulator setup
-6. Nitro and settings setup

 #### The only action you need to do is get a full pack of the c_images